-Small Groups/Bands allow students to experience spiritual formation in a small group.
-All students are required to be part of a group of two to four students who meet weekly for ongoing development and accountability.
+Discipleship Groups allow students to experience spiritual formation in a small group led by a staff member.
+All students are required to be part of a small group which meets weekly for ongoing development and accountability.

 Weekend Worship Attendance at a local church of their choosing is expected of all Kingswood students and staff.